SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

     * Running a job that is inefficient (using <30% of the requested CPU resources), or
     * Running a high-memory job that is using much less than the requested amount of RAM,

-*will receive an automated warning email.
-We request that you monitor these jobs closely and contact us if you receive repeated warnings*
+will receive an automated warning email.

+*We request that you monitor these jobs closely and contact us if you receive repeated warnings*

+---

+### Warnings

+* When the cluster usage is high, some ineeficient jobs will get killed (*fair use* policy).

+* Important to receive and read these automatic emails from Hydra (see usage policy).

 ---